On quantum separation of variables beyond fundamental representations: Introduction

 The present paper is organized in five sections.
 In section 2, we recall the higher spin representations of the rational rank one Yang-Baxter algebra and the fused transfer matrix general properties.
-In section 3, we present the Sklyanin's type SoV basis construction giving an explicit representation of its co-vectors.
+In section 3, we present Sklyanin's type SoV basis construction giving an explicit representation of its co-vectors.
 In section 4, we present our SoV basis construction and the consequent complete characterization of the transfer matrix spectrum.
 In subsection 4.1, this is done producing an SoV basis which is the natural generalization of those generated in the case of the fundamental representations in \cite{MaiN18, MaiN18a,MaiN18b}.
 In subsection 4.2, we present a second SoV basis on which the action of the transfer matrix is easily computed by using the fusion relations.
-This new basis is shown there to coincide with the Sklyanin's one under a proper choice of the generating co-vector.
+This new basis is shown there to coincide with Sklyanin's one under a proper choice of the generating co-vector.
 Finally, in subsection 5.1 we prove the reformulation of the discrete SoV complete spectrum characterization in terms the so-called quantum spectral curve equation.
 This last result allows us to determine the $Q$-operator in subsection 5.2 while we use it to reconstruct our second SoV basis in subsection 5.3.
+Finally, in the Conclusion we discuss, on general ground, the relations between the different SoV bases presented in this paper.